core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
 : 2.01 "Created" or 201 "Created".
 The Location header option MUST be returned in response to a successful group CREATE operation.
-This Location MUST be a stable identifier generated by the RD as it is used for delete operations of the group registration resource.
+This Location MUST be a stable identifier generated by the RD as it is used for delete operations of the group resource.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.